nforgeio/RaspberryDebugger/README.md

 * _The Raspberry Debugger extension is compatible with Raspberry Pi_
 * _Raspberry Pi is a trademark of the Raspberry Pi Foundation_

+### Known Issues
+* ASP.NET debugging not working because of .NET 6 error: Absolute Path required
+* Only one project in an solution gets transferred to Raspberry Pi